 At dawn the next day, the Bodhisatta and the king got on the ground and invited the distant private Buddhas by throwing eight handfuls of flowers into the air: they magically traveled across the land and fell on the private Buddhas.
 Knowing that this invitation came from one with the seed of Buddhahood within him, the private Buddhas accepted.
 And since the flowers did not return, the Bodhisatta knew the private Buddhas would come.
 The next morning, the private Buddhas flew to the palace courtyard, where the king gave them great honor and grand gifts for a whole week.
 When it was time to leave, they thanked the king and flew back to their mountain home.

 In the Lifetime of the Buddha

 The day after King Pasenadi and Queen Mallika presented what became known as the incomparable gift, 1The story of the incomparable giving is referenced in three Jatakas, but it is not told in any of them.
 I have added the details to make this Jataka’s story complete.
-The full story of the incomparable giving can be read here. the Buddha heard some of his disciples discussing it and he told them this story so they knew in the past he himself had given an incredible gift after having thought carefully about alms-giving.
+The full story of the incomparable giving can be read here. the Buddha heard some of his disciples discussing it, and he told them this story so they knew that, in the past, he himself had also given an incredible gift after having thought carefully about almsgiving.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.